jina-ai/GSoC/README.md

 Almost anyone in the world over 18 years of age who loves coding and wants to explore the incredible world of open source can join us as a GSoC 2023 contributor.

-🙋 Join us for a [GSoC x Jina AI webinar](https://www.meetup.com/jina-community-meetup/events/292210036/) on Thursday March 23rd, Our mentors will provide an in-depth overview of their projects and answer any questions you have about the project requirements, and expectations.
-So please don't hesitate to ask any questions or seek clarification on any aspect of the project.
+🎥 In our GSoC x Jina AI webinar, our mentors presented their projects in depth and answered questions people had about the project requirements, **[find the recording here](https://www.youtube.com/watch?v=XGr-aRhwiaA), and [here Is the slides](https://github.com/jina-ai/GSoC/blob/main/Dive%20into%20Jina%20AI%E2%80%99s%20GSoC%20projects!.pdf).**

 This page contains a list of potential project ideas that we want to develop during GSoC 2023.
 If you would like to apply as a GSoC contributor, please follow these steps to get started: